Legacy-Visuals-Project/Animatium/MODRINTH_DESCRIPTION.md

     - Description: Changes the horizon height to how it was in <=1.16.5.
     - Type: BOOLEAN
 - oldVoidSkyFogHeight
     - Description: Restores the old void sky fog height to what it was in <=1.21.1.
+(Fixes MC-279472)
     - Type: BOOLEAN
 - oldCloudHeight
     - Description: Changes the cloud height back to 128 like in <=1.16.5.